 “That’s peculiar,” I replied.
 “Then how did it crash?”

 “We have a dead, human passenger and two dead pedestrians.
-This is curious, considering that the human driver’s moral convention should have aimed to save the more numerous pedestrians.
+One seriously injured monkey passenger on his way to intensive care.
+What I don’t understand is why the human driver’s moral convention did not aim to save the more numerous pedestrians.
 They outnumbered the vehicle’s monkey passenger.”

 I flipped through the automatically generated case pages on my tablet.

-“Yes, well, he’s dead.
-And as for the monkey passenger, there’s not much to say.
+“Yes, well, the human is dead.
+And as for the monkey passenger, there’s not much to say about him.
 Relatively nondescript.
 Lowlife, like the rest of his monkey compatriots.
 Medical records say that he’s a non-hominid stereotype.
-Eating disorder, drinking problems, gambling problems, depression, paranoia.”
+Used to be a medical doctor before his life turned to the worse.
+Later on had drinking problems, gambling problems, depression, paranoia. ”

 “Full house.
 Any prior convictions or civil disobedience?”